How Do You Become a Graphic Designer? The First 5 Steps

 This is an important investment, so do your research.
 A few things to keep in mind:

-At Herzing College, we offer an accelerated graphic design certificate program.
-It takes 10 months to complete, full-time.
-That’s a commitment of 20 hours per week, with classes running from Monday to Thursday.
+At Herzing College, we offer an accelerated graphic design certificate program that takes just 10 months to complete.

 We want to provide a faster route to employment, where graduates can continue learning and advancing their skills while working in the field.
 But the accelerated approach isn’t for everyone.